 Beginner Driver’s Guide

-You will notice that I don’t talk about shifting at all in this description.
+In this guide, you will notice that we don’t talk about shifting at all in this description.
 When we take people out for the first time, we generally put the car in 4th gear and leave it there for the first few laps to remove one distraction from learning the track.
 At the end of the guide I list the gear changes I typically use in the Mustang GT and the Porsche 911 GT3, which should cover off most cars.

 Porsche Driver’s Guide by Kees Nierop